awsdocs/amazon-route53-docs/doc_source/health-checks-deleting.md

 # Deleting Health Checks<a name="health-checks-deleting"></a>

-To delete health checks, perform the following procedure\.
+To delete health checks, perform the following procedure\.<a name="health-checks-deleting-console-proc"></a>

 **To delete a health check \(console\)**